 Life can be very full for undergraduates.
-Outside the classroom, they may select from more than 200 different student organizations that range in interest from theatrical productions to environmental activism, from the Wesleyan Argus newspaper and the debate club to Ultimate Frisbee, from the Asians for Community Empowerment to West African drumming or a chamber music group.
+Outside the classroom, they may select from more than 200 different student organizations that range in interest from theatrical productions to environmental activism, from the Wesleyan Argus newspaper and the debate club to Ultimate Frisbee, from the Freeman Asian Scholars Association to West African drumming or a chamber music group.
 The University’s state-of-the-art athletic center encourages students to participate in athletics, either in one of 27 varsity sports or at the intramural level.
 Parties and social gatherings are held at student residences, at the campus center, at fraternity houses, and at restaurants in Middletown.
 Bringing the wider world closer, prominent scholars, artists, musicians, actors, and dancers come to the campus regularly, and the weekly campus calendar features a continuous program of concerts, plays, films, and lectures.

 The first Wesleyan Freeman Asian Scholars enrolled at Wesleyan in September of 1995.
 The Freeman Foundation, sponsor of the Wesleyan Freeman Asian Scholarship Program, was established in 1994 through the bequest of Mansfield Freeman, a businessman, benefactor, scholar, and longtime resident in Asia who was a member of the Wesleyan University Class of 1916.
 Mr. Freeman was an insurance executive and one of the original founders of the American International Group, Inc. (AIG).
 Most affiliates in Asia are part of Chartis Insurance.
 The New York-based Freeman Foundation, which established the Wesleyan Freeman Asian Scholarship Program in memory of Mansfield Freeman, is administered primarily by the Freeman family; its charitable efforts are directed mainly toward bettering relationships and understanding between the United States and the countries of East Asia.
 This program’s goal is for Freeman Asian Scholars to become leaders in their home countries.

 Each Freeman Scholar will receive a scholarship to cover the cost of tuition and student fees (called “full tuition scholarship”) regardless of his or her family’s financial situation.
-Although costs are not yet established for 2014-2015, in the 2013-2014 school year tuition and fees total $47,244.
+In the 2014-2015 school year tuition and fees total $48,272.
 Families wishing to apply for financial aid to assist with the costs associated with room, board, travel, and books and supplies should submit The Profile TM Form of the College Scholarship Service (CSS) by February 15.
 Wesleyan’s Financial Aid Office will determine the family contribution.
 The family contribution is comprised of a parent contribution based on the parent(s) income and assets, as well as a student contribution.

 A scholarship applicant who is not requesting financial aid to cover the costs beyond tuition will need to provide documentation that his or her family has the financial resources to pay those costs by submitting the Certification of Finances Form.
 The form must show that the family can fund approximately $17,000 per academic year.
-(Again, the cost of attendance is not yet set for the 2014-2015 academic year, but the additional budget for new matriculants in the 2013-2014 academic year is $15,605 not including travel; residential comprehensive fee $12,940; books and miscellaneous $2,665).
+(The additional budget for new matriculants in the 2014-2015 academic year is $15,891 not including travel; residential comprehensive fee $13,226 plus books and miscellaneous $2,665).